sjbennett123/polarlarp/content/past_writeups/202210/the_changed_ones/roles/hoylean_sorcerer.md

 Layout: role
 quantity: 3
 introduction: You were once a proud high Dwarven sorcerer of Hoyle before its last destruction.
 The war in Murumbria has been raging for years out of the sight of this realm, but you have been perfecting your arts for what is to come.
 You were lured in by avarice when an auction of Magic Items was being hosted near Hoyle.
 When you arrived, it was an ambush by the Bloody Fist.
 Now by the Ritual of the Changed Ones, you are under their command, soldiers in a different war now but solider none the less.
 You enforce the Accords of the Fist upon Stonewood as per your overlords
-reset: The Hoylean Sorcerers reform at the altar after 5 minutes have passed and their necklace have powered back up.
+reset: The Hoylean Sorcerers reform at the altar after 5 minutes have passed and their necklace has powered back up.
 movement: Unlike your Murumbrian enemies, you have feet but the flow of time in this transformed state has prevented you from quick movement.
 You walk at a steady pace and will not increase since Time is warped around you-Move very robotically.
 Make your body turns and head movements very slow and robotic while you are patrolling.
 speech: When you are questioned reply with “Move along Citizen, there is Law to be upheld.”
 When you are engaged in combat reply with “Violators of the Accords shall be subjected to suffering!”
 body: 250